dartmouth-cs98/hack-a-thing-1-stone_hackathing1/README.md

 Previously, I had no experience with JavaScript, css, or html.
 I spent a large portion of time (~2hrs) reviewing the syntax and the basics of the languages.
 I also learned how to set up localhost on my machine using Apache (MacOS), and how to configure `.conf` files .
 Initially, I had quite a few problems with setting up the localhost on my laptop, and I ended up spending a lot of time (~4hrs) becoming familiar with how localhosts can be set up and learned what `.conf` files are and how they work.
 I learned a lot about React, the data structures used and I learned the basics of coding in JavaScript.

+I quite enjoyed using React and I believe that I would use it again in the future, given the functionality and effectiveness.

 ## What Didn't Work:
 Ultimately the game worked, but I ended up debugging some things as I tried to avoid just copying code verbatim from the tutorial.
 Instead, I tried to determine how to get each functionality independently first, then looking at the other code if I got stuck.